SambhajiShinde28/ApproveAI/README.md

-# ApproveAI - Loan Prediction App 💳💰
+# ApproveAI - Loan Prediction Web App 💳💰

 The Loan Prediction App is a full-stack web application that predicts loan eligibility using a Support Vector Machine (SVM) model.
 It analyzes user inputs like income, credit history, and dependents to provide real-time, accurate predictions.
 Built with React.js for a dynamic frontend and Django for a robust backend, the app securely stores user data and results in a MySQL database.
 It features an interactive bar chart for visualizing prediction probabilities, offering users clear insights.
 With a modern tech stack and scalable design, the app is ideal for streamlining loan approvals and is ready for deployment with options for future enhancements.